dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-1.0.md

 ### Fluent API
 Allows you to override the `OnModelCreating` method on your context to further configure the model that was discovered by convention.
 ### Data annotations
-Are attributes that can be added to your entity classes/properties and will influence the EF model (i.e. adding [Required] will let EF know that a property is required).
+Are attributes that can be added to your entity classes/properties and will influence the EF model.
+For example, adding `[Required]` will let EF know that a property is required.
 ### Relational Table mapping
 Allows entities to be mapped to tables/columns.
 ### Key value generation